 We have not protected our intellectual property rights with respect to our gas-powered boats through patents or formal copyright registration, and we do not currently have any patent applications pending.
-There can be no assurance that any patent will issue or if issued that the patent will protect our intellectual property or a result, we may not be able to protect our intellectual property and trade secrets or prevent others from independently developing substantially equivalent property or trade secrets.
-In such an instance, our competitors could produce products that are nearly identical to ours or Forza's resulting in us selling less products or generating less products or generating less products or generating in us selling the service of generating in us selling the service or generating th
+There can be no assurance that any patent will issue or if issued that the patent will protect our intellectual property.
+As a result, we may not be able to protect our intellectual property and trade secrets or prevent others from independently developing substantially equivalent proprietary information and techniques or from otherwise gaining access to our intellectual property or trade secrets.
+In such an instance, our competitors could produce products that are nearly identical to ours or Forza's resulting in us selling less products or generating less revenue from our or Forza's sales.